 - identify and monitor all potential and actual conflicts;

-- avoid conflicts where required to do so;
+- avoid conflicts unless:

 Our representatives are required to be aware of circumstances that can give rise to a conflict and be able to identify when a conflict arises and disclose this information accordingly.
 Responsible persons are also required to disclose any relevant duties and relevant interests prior to their appointment and on an ongoing basis.
 Relevant duties and relevant interests of CFS as RSE Licensee and its responsible persons are recorded and maintained in the CFS RSE Licensee Register of Relevant Duties and Register of Relevant Interests.
 For further information and content contained in this register please refer below.